 What should you do after a slip and fall accident if injured?
-What you do (or don’t) can mean the difference between winning and losing your case.
+Your decisions can mean the difference between winning and losing your case.
 Learn a strategy for success.

 Do These Things After a Slip and Fall Accident